sandeepkv93/chatgpt-via-terminal/README.md

 This repository has 2 scripts that uses the OpenAI API to do useful tasks.

 1. ama: Ask any question and get the best possible answer using AI.
-2. rephrase-tool: Rephrase any sentence using AI.
+2. rephrase: Rephrase any sentence using AI.

 ## Ama